nilsrennebarth/oodbpyges/notes.rst

 microsoft and sybase databases, then create a new database (no, don't worry, it will just be a reference to a database).

+As Datasource URL use
+`jdbc: jtds:sqlserver://bodb:1433/Extras;password=***REMOVED***`
+As user name
+`sa`
+and as JDBC driver class use `net.sourceforge.jtds.jdbc.Driver`,

-Use the following as the Datasource URL: jtds:sqlserver://<host>:<port>/<dbname>;password=<password>
+Explanation for the URL:
-where

-  host
-    bodb (meaning bio office database of course) port
-    1433 (the standard port for MS-SQL) dbname
-    Extras (the separate schema, containing our own tables and views)
+  bodb
+    Host
+  1433
+    Port (1433 is standard and can probably be omitted Extras
+    Name of database.
+This is the schema where ps specific views and tables are stored to not interfere with the normal BioOffice

-Use `sa` as username.
-As the JDBC driver class use `net.sourceforge.jtds.jdbc.Driver` Note that libreoffice needs the standard java classpath, where libtds is installed as well, to be set explicitly to `/usr/share/java` in the LibreOffice configuration at LibreOffice - Advanced - Java Options - Class Path, and obviously, you need a java runtime registered
+Note that libreoffice needs the standard java classpath, where libtds is installed as well, to be set explicitly to `/usr/share/java` in the LibreOffice configuration at LibreOffice - Advanced - Java Options - Class Path, and obviously, you need a java runtime registered